 - Kreg Jig and pocket hole screws

-And here’s how I made our patio coffee table with a paver top.
+And here’s how I made our DIY patio coffee table

 (Remember to wear a mask and eye protection while sanding and working with wood, and wear an appropriate mask while working with stains and finishes.
 Follow all directions and warnings.
 Do not use any tools without proper training, precautions, and supervision.
 Read my full terms of use here.)

 First I cut all pieces and used my Kreg Jig to drill all of the pocket holes.
-You can download the free printable build plans here for the whole cut list and guide for pocket holes.
+You can download the free printable build plans at the download link in this post (the pic with me in it!) for the whole cut list and guide for pocket holes.
+I chose 2×2 for the base because I love the square shape.
+(Remember—it’s really 1 1/2″ by 1 1/2″, by 2 inches by 2 inches.)

 Next I assembled the base of the coffee table like so.
 First I created the two rectangles for the sides.
 Then I added the four longer stretchers to assemble the bulk of the base.

-And here’s the finished table.
+And that’s my DIY patio coffee table with a cheap paver top.
 We love it!
 In fact, I loved it so much I used the rest of my 2×2 to build a matching concrete paver side table.
-You can see it in the first pic below.
+You can see it in the pics below.

 Want to see more outdoor projects?
 Check out my DIY AC unit screen, my modern trellis build, and my water play table for toddlers.